kumojin/clean-code-presentation/slides.md

   def main_loop
     invaders.each do |invader|
-      SimpleInvaderMover.new.move(invader);
-      OpenGlInvaderRenderer.new.render(invader);
+      InvaderMover.new.move(invader);
+      InvaderRenderer.new.render(invader);
     end
   end
 end

-InvaderAttack.new([Invader.new])
 ```
 <!--
-Invader Attack shouldn't know about SimpleInvaderMover and OpenGLInvaderRenderer.
+Invader Attack shouldn't know about InvaderMover and InvaderRenderer.
 It currently depends on them directly.
 What if we want to have more than one option for movers and renderers?
 -->

 ---